DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-1_data.md

 At this point, we've created an awesome thickening cylinder thing.
 This is one object currently, let's look at how to create an array of cylinders that remains dynamically linked.
 To do this, we're going to create a list of cylinders, rather than working with a single item.

 ![](images/4-1/9.png)
-> 1. **Addition (+) -** Our goal is to add a row of cylinder next to the cylinder we've created.
+> 1. **Addition (+) -** Our goal is to add a row of cylinders next to the cylinder we've created.
 If we want to add one cylinder adjacent to the current one, we need to consider both radius of the cylinder and the thickness of its shell.
 We get this number by adding the two values of the sliders.

 ![](images/4-1/10.png)
 > This step is more involved so let's walk through it slowly: the end goal is to create a list of numbers which define the locations of each cylinder in a row.